nickpoison/nickpoison.github.io/README.md

 # [2,]    2    2
 ```

+ &#128545; If you're thinking "Well don't use `array` if one of the dimensions is 1.", let me remind you that the dimensions are arbitrary... meaning if you write a general script, you have to have cases.

-&#9997; Now back to our regularly scheduled list of screw ups.
+Now back to our regularly scheduled list of screw ups.

 <br/>

 ---

-### Issue 2:  how will R end?
+### Issue 2 -  how will R end?
 ---

 ![](figs/slaphead.gif) The issue below has become a real pain as  the commercial enterprise that makes RStudio  influences the R Foundation, which is a nonprofit organization.
 Older folks saw this happen with R's predecessor, S-PLUS.
 Anybody using S-PLUS right now?